How to “Level Up” Your Garden

 Where do our seeds come from?

 Did you know that just 3 companies control 62% of all seeds, and more than half of our seeds are controlled by chemical corporations?

-Unless we’re saving our own, it’s not easy to know where our seeds are coming from.
-And the information you need to know is too vast to be covered in this article.
+The truth is that, unless we’re saving our own (learn how), it’s not easy to know where our seeds are coming from.

 The state of seed ownership is sobering, but know that there ARE amazing organizations out there working hard to preserve seed diversity and local seeds.
 If you’re just starting your gardening journey, by all means, go out and choose your favorite seeds from the catalog of a small seed provider in your area.

 But if you already have a garden… consider this before you buy more seeds: You might not have to.

 If you are already growing a well-performing plant, instead of buying new seeds, you could use the seeds from your BEST plant this year to create your baseline crop for next year.
 For example, imagine the best, juiciest, most resilient tomato in your garden.
 You can save the seeds from THAT tomato to plant next season, so your entire crop of tomatoes is more like that one!
 When you do this for each planting season, you begin to cultivate a garden that is tailored to YOUR tastes, and more resilient to YOUR backyard’s unique conditions and challenges.
 You essentially “level up” your garden, even creating new varieties over time that you can exchange with other local gardeners.

 You can have a garden that consistently produces delicious, resilient, healthy food that just keeps getting better and better!

 If you feel excited by this concept but think it sounds too challenging or aren’t sure where to start, I feel you, and you are not alone.